cpbotha/nvpy/README.md

 Introduction
 ============

-nvpy is a simplenote-syncing note-taking tool inspired by nvALT and ResophNotes.
+nvpy is a simplenote-syncing note-taking tool inspired by nvALT (OS X) and ResophNotes (Windows).
 It is significantly uglier, but it is cross-platform.
+Yes, you heard right, you can run this on Linux (tested), Windows (tested) and OS X (in theory).

 It was written by Charl Botha, who needed a simplenote client on Linux and doesn't mind ugliness (that much).